Enrise/CucumberPuppeteerAxe/README.md

 This setup relies on the package [cucumber-puppeteer](https://www.npmjs.com/package/cucumber-puppeteer) to work properly.

-Checkout [this project](https://github.com/Enrise/accessibility-checker-infrastructure) to see how you can use this in your project.
+Checkout [this setup](https://github.com/Enrise/accessibility-checker-infrastructure) to see how you can use this in your project.

+If you're using docker then you should checkout [puppeteer-cucumber](https://github.com/Enrise/puppeteer-cucumber).
+It is a pre-build docker container for testing with cucumber and puppeteer.
+This package is also included so you can check for accessibility issues right away!

 ## Available steps